AFKoffee/wasmgrind/README.md

 # Wasmgrind

 Wasmgrind is an analysis framework for multi-threaded WebAssembly programs.

-It provides an embedder-agnostic runtime API to enable basic thread management from within WebAssembly, the ability to execute WebAssembly programs compiled against this API as well as tracing capabilities to track events related to concurrency during program runs.
+It provides an embedder-agnostic tracing API and a WebAssembly instrumentation engine to track concurrency-releated as well as memory access events during runtime.

 The ultimate goal of this tool is to enable the analysis of concurrent WebAssembly programs in order to detect deadlocks or dataraces.